Frequently Asked Questions about light tackle and fly fishing charters with fishing guide Capt.

 absolute best month changes every season.
 Some years it is July, some

 June, some May.
 A couple years ago in August we caught more tarpon than

 the entire rest of the season put together.

-three months a year fishing for tarpon exclusively
+two to three months a year fishing for tarpon exclusively

 in the Florida Everglades.
 March, October and

 November are the peak months of the migration

 are the best months to catch a tarpon.
 Is that true?

 are great months to fish, but we have lots of tarpon here in South Florida March thru